Prayag Kumbh Mela: Kumbh Mela, 1906

 In 1905, a group of prayagwals ceased eating at a charitable feast due to presence of a Muslim police officer.
 Prayag Samachar, which frequently published communal sentiments – urged the government to ban Muslim police from the area.
 A clash between the Naga Sadhus occurred at the 1906 Mela.
 The police ordered a cavalry charge to break up the conflict.

 Kumbh Mela, 1942

 In 1941, the Government banned sale of tickets intending to travel to Allahabad during 4 January - 4 February 1942.
 Due to Japan's entry into the World War II, the Government wanted to keep the number of attendees low.
 There were rumours that Japan was going to bomb Allahabad.

 Also, in 1941, Daraganj-based Mahanirvani Akhara asked the Government to ban the presence of non-Hindus (Muslim police and Christian missionaries) at the mela.
-The Akhara also expressed displeasure with granting of official licenses to "gambling carnivals" at the mela.
+The Akhara also expressed displeasure with granting of official licences to "gambling carnivals" at the mela.

 Many newly prosperous villagers started attending the Mela a status symbol, and documented their claimed lineages in the registers of the Pryagwals.
 Many also documented their land ownership claims in these registers, so that these could be used in court cases, in case of any disputes.